 – The International Baccalaureate is a curriculum founded with a mission of creating a better world through education.
 It offers coursework that focuses on teaching students to think critically and independently, and how to inquire with care and logic.

-At Strelitz International Academy, we believe the International Baccalaureate is the best way to prepare students from a young age to move on to higher education, and become successful in their chosen career paths.
+At Strelitz International Academy, we believe the International Baccalaureate is the best way to prepare students from a young age to move on to higher education and become successful in their chosen career paths.
 We have invested a significant amount of time and energy into applying to and working with the IB® to be able to become a IB Primary Years Programme school.
-Contact us 757-424-4327 to find out more.
+Contact us 757-424-4327 to find out more and Schedule a visit.